 Injured in at truck accident?
 Call Michigan Auto Law now!

-If you were injured in a truck accident and need attorney to investigate the truck logs to see if the DOT hours of services rules were neglected, call now (855) 781-7747 for a free consultation with one of our experienced truck accident lawyers.
+If you were injured in a truck accident in Michigan and need attorney to investigate the truck logs to see if the DOT hours of services rules were neglected, call now (855) 781-7747 for a free consultation with one of our experienced truck accident lawyers.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.